atsign-foundation/at_demos/CONTRIBUTING.md

 ## @‎library release process

-The @ Foundation produces several widgets and libraries that the app developer can make use of to develop apps on @‎protocol.
+The Atsign Foundation produces several widgets and libraries that the app developer can make use of to develop apps on @‎protocol.
 These libraries are developed in Dart & Flutter and published to [pub.dev](https://pub.dev/publishers/atsign.org/packages).